 Ever since it was founded three millennia back until its disintegration under the Mongol hordes, the ancient Silk Road kept Central Asia and China dominant in world finance and trade.
 Now, China wants to re-establish that position by building a new Silk Road, though which will be mostly rail, a network of trade railway routes extending from Hong Kong and Shanghai to Moscow and Rotterdam and everything in between.
 Remember the China-Spain cargo train?
 And the CPEC is only one of the many corridors under China’s new Silk Road plan.
 And, China might consider India a competitor, rekindling one of the world’s most ancient business rivalries.
 And the Karakoram Highway is the biggest geostrategic tool they will use to this end.

 How China Plans to Undermine India Using Kashmir

 On October 26, 1947, Maharaja Hari Singh signed over all of the princely state of Kashmir over to the new Indian nation.
 70 years and four and a half wars later, Kashmir has been significantly disfigured with Pakistan and China occupying substantial portions of the ancient mountainous state.
 Its northernmost parts are occupied and administered by Pakistan and are commonly referred to as Pakistan Occupied Kashmir or POK, mainly consisting of the areas of Gilgit-Baltistan.
 It is this border combined with the Karakoram highway that makes the CPEC so vital as far as India is concerned.
 Take a look at the alignment of the Karakoram Highway.
-The highway is the red line, the thick black line are the 1947 borders of the state of Jammu & Kashmir (and India) and the blue line is the Line of Control (Simla agreement, 1972), anything north of which is occupied by Pakistan.
+The highway is the red line, the thick black line is the 1947 borders of the state of Jammu & Kashmir (and India) and the blue line is the Line of Control (Simla agreement, 1972), anything north of which is occupied by Pakistan.
 Take a look at the area inside the blue oval.